ewok0116/internshiptemplate/daily/day01.md

 - [x] Clone the repo locally
 - [x] Design is made on Figma
 - [x] RM Diagram is made for the DB
+- [x] Draft Mobile application is made using Android Studio

 ## 📘 What I Learned